iBooks

 College of Medicine iBooks

-We use iBooks for Case-Based Learning (CBL) and for some system and thread texts.
+We use iBooks for Case-Based Learning (CBL).
 The MedTech team uses a mobile-device manager (MDM) to push the iBooks to your iPads .
-Once pushed, the iBooks will appear in your iBook library.
+Once pushed, the iBooks will appear in your Books app library.

 Cases are pushed to your iPad about an hour before your CBL sessions.
 For your part, make sure your iPad is connected to Wi-Fi , and follow the troubleshooting steps below if you think you haven’t received an expected iBook.